SarahSoutoul/in-your-tech-era/README.md

 - **Using Markdown instead of MDX for the guide:** I initially wanted to write the tutorial in MDX to align with Clerk’s style and integrate custom components.
 But after spending a lot of time trying to troubleshoot the setup (and not getting the visual output I needed), I decided to stick with Markdown.
 It wasn’t the ideal route, but it allowed me to keep moving and focus on delivering something clear and useful.
 - **Building the homepage with real information:** I didn´t want this app to feel like a generic SaaS product.
 The homepage includes my story, my background and approach to mentorship to give you a clear sense of who I am and how I work.
 It was a way to inject some personality beyond the chosen design and functionality of the app.
 I also tend to be more engaged when building a product with a clear purpose and with intention - this felt meaningful because it was based on a real need I've seen in my mentorship work.
-- **Keeping the design minimal:** I didn't want to overcompliate my design for this app - I usually prefer minimal and functional user interfaces to prevent users from being overwhelmed.
+- **Keeping the design minimal:** I didn't want to overcomplicate my design for this app - I usually prefer minimal and functional user interfaces to prevent users from being overwhelmed.
 In that sense, the design reflects a bit of me too.
 - **Writing docs alongside development**: Normally, I choose to save documentation for the end, but this time, I decided to write as I built.
-This helped me keep my thought process clear and help me remember the challenges and wins along the way.
+This helped me keep my thought process clear and remember the challenges and wins along the way.
 - **Tech choices**: I hadn't worked with Tailwind CSS before, but chose to use it here because of how well it integrates with Next.js, and because I wanted to challenge myself and learn something new.
 It made the process more challenging, but made the final result even more rewarding.
 It was also my first time using Vercel for deployment (I usually go with Render), but given it was built by the creators of Next.js, it felt like the natural choice for seamless integration.
 Also, it was another tool to add to my toolbox and I really enjoyed exploring what it had to offer.

 **3. Features I would have built if I had more time...**

 While this project was built as part of this task, I'd love to continue developing it into something more robust and functional.
 Here are a few features I would have liked to include or hope to add in the future:

-- **Stripe integration** to allow mentees to purchase mentorship packages directly through the platform
+- **Stripe integration** to allow mentees to purchase mentorship packages directly through the platform.
-- **Github integration** so mentees can submit their work and receive feedback within the portal
+- **Github integration** so mentees can submit their work and receive feedback within the portal.
-- A **curated, searchable library** of tools, templates and guides tailoed to different stages of the tech journey
+- A **curated, searchable library** of tools, templates and guides tailoed to different stages of the tech journey.
-- An **in-app instant messaging feature** for easier communications
+- An **in-app instant messaging feature** for easier communications.
-- **Gamification elements** integrated within the app to boost motivation of mentees
+- **Gamification elements** integrated within the app to boost motivation of mentees.
-- An **admin (mentor) dashboard** for me to manage and track mentee progress, review notes and plan next steps across sessions
+- An **admin (mentor) dashboard** for me to manage and track mentee progress, review notes and plan next steps across sessions.
+- Additional theming options tied to a mood selector with **Spotify playlists** for a personalized experience.

 **4. What have I learned from this task...**

 I've learned so much from this task - like I mentioned earlier, I hadn't built an app from the ground up in a while, so getting back into that process taught me a lot.

 From a technical perspective, I was able to solidify my understanding of Next.js, TypeScript, Tailwind CSS and Clerk's infrastructure.
 Being able to get more hands-on experience with integrating authentication, designing project structure and architecture, and thinking about the overall flow of the app was extremely valuable.
+I loved being able to brainstorm the kind of design I wanted for the app - I explored CSS gradients, animations and other cool design tools to bring my vision to life.

 From a personal perspective, I learned to be patient with myself and give myself grace when I felt stuck.
 There were a lot of moments spent experimenting, iterating, and refining, which sometimes led to periods of self-doubt or uncertainty.
-I also learned the importance of adaptability - for exmaple, when MDX wasn't working the way I'd hoped, I spent a long time trying to make it work because I really wanted to use it.
+I also learned the importance of adaptability - for example, when MDX wasn't working the way I'd hoped, I spent a long time trying to make it work because I really wanted to use it.
 But in the end, I decided to pivot to Markdown - while this wasn't what I wanted, I decided it was more important to make steady progress rather than get hung up on the "perfect" solution.

 Finally, I learned how to manage my time more effectively and juggle multiple tasks at once.
 From building the app to writing the docs to refining the code, I really enjoyed the process of wearing different hats.
 That variety kept things engaging and interesting to me - it felt as I was applying different skillsets all at once.

+## 💭 Final thoughts

+Thank you for taking the time to review my submission and check out this project!

+Getting to build this application and write the tutorial guide has been a *really* rewarding experience for me.
+It gave me the chance to combine my passion for tech education and mentorship with my technical skills.
+It pushed me in ways I hadn't expected and I learned a ton through it all.
+I hope I was able to convey my personality while also showcasing my technical writing and engineering capabilities.

 Overall, I’m proud of what I’ve accomplished and looking forward to applying what I’ve learned to future projects!